← Back to research

 Conclusion

 Semantic clustering is not just a matter of running sklearn.cluster.KMeans on your embeddings.
 The algorithm choice fundamentally determines whether you get geometrically optimal nonsense or semantically meaningful groups.
 K-means optimizes for criteria that don't align with semantic coherence.
 It assumes spherical clusters of similar sizes.
 Semantic data violates both assumptions.
 The result is often clusters that look good on metrics but fall apart under inspection.
-Density-based methods, especially HDBSCAN, align better with how semantic information actually organizes.
+Density-based methods, especially HDBSCAN, often align better with how semantic information organizes.
 Topics have variable density.
 Some are tight and specific, others loose and general.
 Some documents are genuinely cross-topic.
-HDBSCAN handles all of this naturally.
+HDBSCAN is often a better fit for that structure than k-means.
 The tradeoff is complexity.
 HDBSCAN has more parameters, runs slower, and produces irregular results that are harder to present.
 But if you care about finding actual semantic structure rather than imposing artificial geometric regularity, it's worth it.
-Practical advice: Start with HDBSCAN.
+Practical advice: Start with HDBSCAN as a strong baseline.
 If it's too slow or produces too many small clusters, try regular DBSCAN.
-Use k-means only when you specifically need exactly k balanced clusters and can tolerate semantic impurity.
-And always, always validate by looking at what's actually in the clusters, not just what the metrics say.
+Use k-means when you specifically need exactly k balanced clusters and can tolerate some semantic impurity.
+And always validate by looking at what's actually in the clusters, not just what the metrics say.